 Director – Peter Ramsey, Screenplay – David Lindsay-Abaire, Based on the Book The Guardians of Childhood by William Joyce and the Short Film The Man in the Moon Directed by William Joyce, Producers – Nancy Bernstein & Christina Steinberg, Music – Alexandre Desplat, Visual Effects Supervisor – David Prescott, Animation Supervisors – Anton Gray, Steven ‘Shaggy’ Hornby, Philippe Le Brun, Dave Pate & Pierre Perifel, Production Design – Patrick Marc Hanenberger.
-Production Company – DreamWorks Animation SKG
+Production Company – DreamWorks Animation SKG.

 Chris Pine (Jack Frost), Hugh Jackman (Easter Bunny), Alec Baldwin (North), Jude Law (Pitch), Isla Fisher (Tooth Fairy), Dakota Goyo (Jamie Bennett), George Grieve (Sophie Bennett)

 Three hundred year ago, Jack Frost was created by the Man in the Moon.
-Having been given the ability to create frost and ice, Jack enjoys inspiring kids to snowball fights but over the years has felt ignored and overlooked because he is invisible and intangible to ordinary humans.
-Now North, or Santa Claus, has a premonition of a dark shadow covering the world.
+Having been given the ability to create frost and ice, Jack enjoys inspiring kids to snowball fights but over the years has felt ignored and overlooked because he is invisible to ordinary humans.
+North, or Santa Claus, now has a premonition of a dark shadow covering the world.
 He calls all the other Guardian spirits – the Easter Bunny, the Tooth Fairy and The Sandman – to him to see what can be done about the crisis.
 They ask the help of The Man in the Moon who indicates that the one who will save them will be Jack, even though the others regard Jack as an ineffectual Guardian.
 Jack is summoned and cautiously joins the fight.
 They soon find that the menace they face is Pitch, the former boogeyman, who has found a way to turn The Sandman’s dreams into nightmares.
 Pitch has now started capturing the tiny baby tooth fairies.
 In waking up to find no teeth under their pillows, children’s belief in The Guardians is starting to erode.
 As the powers of the other Guardians start to fade, Jack becomes an unlikely hero, but also one that Pitch seeks to woo over to his side by appealing to his feelings of being ignored.

-Rise of the Guardians is the 22nd animated film from DreamWorks Animation SKG, following the likes of like Antz (1998), The Prince of Egypt (1998), The Road to El Dorado (2000), Shrek (2001), Spirit: Stallion of the Cimarron (2002), Sinbad: Legend of the Seven Seas (2003), Shark Tale (2004), Madagascar (2005), Over the Hedge (2006), Bee Movie (2007), Kung Fu Panda (2008), Monsters vs Aliens (2009), How to Train Your Dragon (2010), Megamind (2010), The Croods (2013), Turbo (2013), Mr. Peabody & Sherman (2014), Home (2015), Trolls (2016), The Boss Baby (2017) and Captain Underpants: The First Epic Movie (2017), as well as various sequels to these.
+Rise of the Guardians was the 22nd animated film from DreamWorks Animation SKG, joining the likes of like Antz (1998), The Prince of Egypt (1998), The Road to El Dorado (2000), Shrek (2001), Spirit: Stallion of the Cimarron (2002), Sinbad: Legend of the Seven Seas (2003), Shark Tale (2004), Madagascar (2005), Over the Hedge (2006), Bee Movie (2007), Kung Fu Panda (2008), Monsters vs Aliens (2009), How to Train Your Dragon (2010), Megamind (2010), The Croods (2013), Turbo (2013), Mr. Peabody & Sherman (2014), Home (2015), Trolls (2016), The Boss Baby (2017), Captain Underpants: The First Epic Movie (2017) and Abominable (2019), as well as various sequels to various of these.

 Rise of the Guardians is based on a series of books by William Joyce, a popular children’s book illustrator and author.
 Just as much as he has worked in books and magazine covers, Joyce has a dual career in film.
-He did concept artwork on early Pixar films like Toy Story (1995) and A Bug’s Life (1998), graduating to production designer and producer of Blue Sky’s Robots (2005) and as animator for the opening credits of Mr Magorium’s Wonder Emporium (2007).
+He did concept artwork on early Pixar films like Toy Story (1995) and A Bug’s Life (1998), graduating to production designer and producer of Blue Sky’s Robots (2005) and to an animator for the opening credits of Mr Magorium’s Wonder Emporium (2007).
 There have been several works adapted from his children’s stories with the animated tv series Rolie Polie Olie (1998-2006) and George Shrinks (2000-1) and most famously the Disney animated film Meet the Robinsons (2007), which he also wrote, and Blue Sky’s subsequent Epic (2013).

 Rise of the Guardians in effect acts as a children’s movie version of The League of Extraordinary Gentlemen (2003) or The Avengers (2012).
 The story has been based around the premise of having various popular imaginary characters – Santa Claus, an Australian-accented action movie version of the Easter Bunny, the Tooth Fairy, The Sandman and Jack Frost – team up to deal with a super-villain.
 There is a very mild amusement to this on a conceptual level but mostly Rise of the Guardians feels stretched in terms of possibilities – I mean, how much can you make out of the concept of Santa Claus, The Easter Bunny and Jack Frost (who is little more than a teenager with pale skin and a wand that creates frost everywhere he goes) as superheroes?
-Mindedly, the conflict was sort of played as a fantasy film with the earlier The Santa Clause 3: The Escape Clause (2006), although there Jack Frost was the villain who was trying to usurp Santa Claus.
+Mindedly, the conflict sort of played out in the earlier The Santa Clause 3: The Escape Clause (2006), although there Jack Frost was the villain who was trying to usurp Santa Claus.

-The film engenders a mild degree of wonderment – Jack making a bunny out of frost, Sophie – a character that seems overly borrowed from Monsters, Inc. (2001) – making Easter eggs, the climactic turning of the night mares to dream dust – but you are never less than aware the film is pushing a button that tells you to go “awwww” at that point.
+The film engenders a mild degree of wonderment – Jack making a bunny out of frost, Sophie – a character that seems overly borrowed from Monsters, Inc. (2001) – making Easter eggs, the climactic turning of the night mares to dream dust.
+However, you are never less than aware that the film is pushing a button that tells you to go “awwww” at that point.
 Everything is played exactly to a modern animated children’s movie formula and there is nothing that stands out beyond that.
 Indeed, coming out of Rise of the Guardians, I remember a film that engaged my brain on a minimal level – about the same level that tuning out and letting tv play in the background does – but failed to provide anything distinctive or standout in the way of animation, humour, creativity or cleverness during its 97 minutes.